11,100 (Seated 5,741)

 All areas of Cappielow Park*

-Concessions apply to Over 65s, Under 16's, Students and the unemployed.
+Concessions apply to Over 65s, Under 21's and Students.

 Official Programme £2.